Daniel Fagiani

-Daniel Fagiani (born 22 January 1974 in Argentina) is an Argentinean retired footballer who last played for Argentino de Rosario in his home country.
+Daniel Fagiani (born 22 January 1974) is an Argentine former professional footballer who played as a left-back or left midfielder.
+He manages Sportivo Las Parejas.

 Career

 Fagiani started his senior career with Newell's Old Boys.
-In 1999, he signed for Valencia CF in the Spanish La Liga, where he made twelve appearances and scored zero goals.
-After that he played for Boca Juniors, Atlético Madrid, San Lorenzo de Almagro, Club de Gimnasia y Esgrima La Plata, CD Numancia, CD Tenerife, and Argentino de Rosario.
+In 1999, he signed for Valencia in La Liga, where he made twelve appearances and scored zero goals.
+In July 2001 he moved to San Lorenzo.
+He was set to make his debut for Gimnasia y Esgrima La Plata in January 2002.

+Fagiani joined Primera C side Argentino de Rosario in August 2007 on a contract until December, having been without a club for year after leaving Tenerife.